 The chapel of Agia Paraskevi is accessed via the road leading to Episkopi, Rethymno, from Dramia village, Apokoronas.
-It is a very small cavernous rock built at the west bank of Mouselas river, that starts from Argiroupoli springs.
+It is a very small cavernous rock built at the west bank of Mouselas River, that starts from Argiroupoli springs.
 It is a weird chapel, with irregular sides, with a unique shape in Crete.
 There are no frescoes surviving but it was built many centuries ago.
-Outside the chapel you’ll get amazed by the lush vegetation and the lovely river.
-Dramia gets its name after Ydramia, that was an ancient town that once dominated the area.
-The fact that the chapel has been dedicated to Agia Paraskevi is highly linked to the tradition according to which Agia Paraskevi’s churches are built near river and stream banks.
+Outside the chapel, you’ll get amazed by the lush vegetation and the lovely river.
+Dramia gets its name after Ydramia, which was an ancient town that once dominated the area.
+The fact that the chapel has been dedicated to Agia Paraskevi is highly linked to the tradition according to which Saint Paraskevi’s churches are built near river and stream banks.